saucelabs/sauce-school/codelabs/Module3_APITesting.md

 # Module 3 – Writing Your First API Test

 <!-- ------------------------ -->
-## 3.01 How Can I Create an API Test?
+## 3.01 How Can You Create an API Test?
 Duration: 0:02:00

 <!--![https://www.youtube.com/embed/aRC6WkmFfzc](https://youtu.be/aRC6WkmFfzc) -->